8 Ways CBT Can Improve Your Relationship

 Effective therapy can improve our relationships, whether or not those relationships are the specific target of the treatment.
-A relatively brief course of cognitive behavioral therapy (CBT)—which has been tested more than any other treatment—can lead to marked benefits not only for the person in therapy but for those close to that person.
-Some of the major relationship benefits of CBT include:
+A relatively brief course of cognitive behavioral therapy (CBT)—which has been tested more than any other treatment—can lead to marked benefits not only for the person in therapy but for those close to him or her.
+Some of the major relationship benefits include:

 1. Greater presence.
 It's hard to overstate the importance of our presence in a relationship, since we can't truly "relate" to someone who's not there.
 One of the biggest complaints about partners that I hear in my practice is that "s/he isn't there for me."
 Sometimes the person means quite literally that their partner is absent—always traveling for work, for example.
 Just as often the problem is that even when the person is there in body, his or her mind is elsewhere.

 Mindfulness-based CBT can address both of these issues; for example, training in mindfulness has been shown in multiple studies to increase one's ability to attend to the person we're with (as described in this previous post).
 A CBT framework can help translate one's intention to be present into a plan of action to make it happen.

 Try it: The next time your partner talks with you about something, bring your full attention to what they're saying.
 Practice seeing the person as though for the first time, really focusing on them and what they're saying.

 2. Less anxiety.
 When we're overwhelmed by anxiety, we're not our best selves.
 It's no surprise that untreated anxiety disorders take a toll on our closest relationships.
 For example, the need for a "safety companion" in panic disorder and agoraphobia can lead to strain as the supporting partner has to adjust his or her schedule to accommodate the other person's travels.
 Similarly the chronic worry in generalized anxiety disorder frequently leads to tension and irritability, causing conflict between partners.